 Apart from all the innovative use cases that we talked about, you can take away one thing: as a means for better UX, HMIs are a chance for many companies to create successful future products.
 Based on this blog post, there are a lot of cool innovations that might be a part of our future.
 Thanks to technologies like smart surfaces, IVAs and AR/VR, various industries will change immensely.

 At Motius we cannot wait to experience all of that and we work hard to get there.
 What is your opinion on all of this?
 Are there any HMIs that you wish for?
-Talk to us about it and comment below.
+Talk to us about it.
 We would love to hear some crazy out-of-the-box ideas!
 Also, you can check out further readings and resources below.